Experimental demonstration of input-output indefiniteness in a single quantum device: Characterization of the witnesses

-{\bf Measures of input-output indefiniteness.} Witnesses can be used not only as a mean to detect resources, but also as a mean to define quantitative measures of that resource.
-This is done by assessing the robustness of a given resource to the addition of noise, as it was done, e.g. for the robustness of entanglement \cite{steiner2003generalized}, robustness of causal indefiniteness \cite{araujo2015witnessing}, and robustness of causal connection \cite{milz2022resource}.
-In our case, we consider the noise to be a general quantum supermap \cite{chiribella2022quantum} that transform bistochastic channels to valid quantum channels.
-It corresponds to an operator $S_{\rm general}$ satisfying the conditions $\Tr_{A_{\rm O}A_{\rm I}B_{\rm O}}[S_{\rm general}]/d_A = I_{B_{\rm I}}$ and
+Witnesses can be used not only to detect resources, but also to define quantitative resource measures.
+This is done by assessing the robustness of a given resource to the addition of noise, as it was done, e.g. for the robustness of entanglement \cite{steiner2003generalized}, robustness of indefinite causal order \cite{araujo2015witnessing}, and robustness of causal connection \cite{milz2022resource}.

+Setups that use bidirectional channels are mathematically described by quantum supermaps that transform bistochastic channels into (generally non-bistochastic) channels \cite{chiribella2022quantum}.
+The Choi operator of every such supermap, denoted by $S$, satisfies the conditions $\Tr_{A_{\rm O}A_{\rm I}B_{\rm O}}[S]/d_A = I_{B_{\rm I}}$ and

+In the following, the set of all Choi operators satisfying the above constraints will be denoted by $\set{S}$.